dhrubo55/personal-blog/content/posts/day97-part3.md

 ## 2. ReentrantLock: Fine-Grained Control

-**The Problem:** Multiple threads need to update a critical resource.
-The `synchronized` keyword isn't flexible enough—you need timeout support, interruptibility, or conditional locking.
+**The Problem:** Multiple threads update a shared resource. `synchronized` blocks forever if the lock is held.
+You need timeouts, interruptibility, or fair queueing.

-ReentrantLock provides explicit locking with features that `synchronized` lacks.
-It's more verbose but gives you control over lock behavior.
+ReentrantLock provides explicit locking with timeout and interruption support.
+More verbose than `synchronized`, but you control when to give up waiting.

-**The Solution:** Explicit locking with advanced features.
+**Key mechanism:** `tryLock(timeout)` returns false if lock isn't acquired within the timeout.
+Thread doesn't block indefinitely.

 ```java
 import java.util.concurrent.locks.*;